 Other federal laws may also provide protections to pregnant workers.
 For example, in certain circumstances, the Americans with Disabilities Act may impose a duty on an employer to reasonably accommodate an employee’s pregnancy related medical condition.
 The Family and Medical Leave Act entitles qualifying pregnant workers to take up to twelve weeks of unpaid leave in order to care for newborns or newly adopted children and protects their job while they are out.

 State law also prohibits discrimination against pregnant workers, and in some instances, provide greater protection to pregnant workers.
 In Maryland, for example, the Maryland Pregnancy Discrimination Act mandates that employers provide reasonable accommodations to pregnant employees suffering from pregnancy related medical conditions.
 Under the D.C.
 Human Rights Act, woman have the right to breastfeed and employers are required to provide reasonable break periods to enable a woman to breast feed and to make an effort to provide a clean and private area for a mother to pump.
 D.C.’s Family Leave Act, also provides up to sixteen weeks of unpaid family leave for that a qualifying employee may use to care for a new born child or to recover from a pregnancy related medical condition.

-If you believe you are being treated unfairly or have been discriminated against because of pregnancy or a pregnancy-related condition, please call us at 202-602-6500 contact us today.
+If you believe you are being treated unfairly or have been discriminated against because of pregnancy or a pregnancy-related condition, please contact us today.